 Mr Mark interviews educators, students, parents and influencers on all things education.

 Our newest episode of Uplifted A Small School Big Voice Podcast is live!

-Today we released the 11th episode of UpliftED: Reimagine Reuse Redesign.
+Today we released the 13th episode of UpliftED: Student council - A hotline to the principal.

 Listen on Itunes here:

 Our previous episodes are also available on the links above.
 Here is a quick summary of their themes and guest speakers: